 Q: Is it multicore enabled?

-Q: Why only Linux?
+Q: Why Linux/Windows?

 Q: Why the engine moves with such a slow pace?

-A: Cause there is only one developer behind it with a 9hour day job
+A: Cause there is only one developer behind it with a 9hour day job.

 Q: What is the license of the engine?